GemeenteNijmegen/component-library/README.md

 ## Update Material Design for Bootstrap

 We want the scss to be packaged alongside our nijmegen styling so we can use mdb variables.
 The whole `scss` folder of mdb can be placed in `src/scss/mdb`.
-Mdb tries to import custom styles so you need to remove this line from `mdb.scss`: `@import "custom-styles";`.
+Mdb tries to import custom styles so you need to remove this line from `mdb-free.scss`: `@import "custom-styles";`.

 Some assets need to be placed in the static folder since we don't package those ourselves but just use the variant provided by mdb: